 Skills: Skilled in the use of specialized and common tools and materials of several trades.

 Abilities: Ability to perform moderately strenuous manual labor for extended periods of time; ability to follow written and verbal instructions; ability to establish and maintain effective working relationships with employees, other departments, and the general public.
 Ability to operate motorized vehicles and equipment, including dump truck, pickup truck, utility truck, snow removal equipment, pumps, compressors, sanders, generators, common hand and power tools, shovels, wrenches, detection devices, mobile radio, phone.

 Must pass State exam to obtain licensure, if required.

 Must possess or be able to possess a valid Utah Driver's license and have a good driving record.

-Must be on call 24 hours a day; must have a telephone.
+Must be willing to be on call; must have a telephone.